 (1) ERCOT shall continuously monitor the capacity of each Resource to provide Non-Spin.
-ERCOT shall consider for each Resource providing Non-Spin capacity, the actual generation, or Load, the Ancillary Service Schedule for Non-Spin, the HSL/Maximum Power Consumption (MPC), the LSL/Low Power Consumption (LPC), ramp rates, and any other commitments of Ancillary Service capacity.
-ERCOT shall also monitor Non-Spin provided on Resources with OFFNS status.
+ERCOT shall consider for each Resource, the Resource Status, the actual generation or Load, the Ancillary Service award for Non-Spin, the HSL/Maximum Power Consumption (MPC), the LSL/Low Power Consumption (LPC), ramp rates, and the Resource’s qualification to provide Non-Spin.
+ERCOT shall also monitor Non-Spin available from and awarded to qualified Resources with an OFF status.

+(2) For the Non-Spin capabilitity provided for a Resource to ERCOT by the Resource’s QSE, the amount of Non-Spin reflected in that capability must be limited to the amount of Non-Spin that can be sustained by the Resource for at least one hour.